appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 <dd>

-This property determines the font size of the label.
+Determines the font size of the label.
 It accepts [CSS font-size](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size) values and can also be programmatically modified using JavaScript functions.

 </dd>

 #### Emphasis `String`
 <dd>
-This property enables you to select a font style for the widget, such as bold or italic.
+Enables you to select a font style for the widget, such as bold or italic.
 Additionally, the font style can be programmatically modified using JavaScript functions
 </dd>

 #### Accent color `String`